in

 Steel.
 If you want to go for something sturdy and durable for your patio door frames, then steel is something you need to consider.
 It has the ability to withstand harsh weather conditions.
 Moreover, it is actually less expensive compared to other materials.

-Folding Glass Patio Doors
+Glass Doors

-Covered patio with glass folding doors These patio doors will not only give you a great view.
+They will not only give you a great view.
 They can also allow immense amounts of light to stream in as well.

 It gives your home the illusion of extra footage without spending way too much money on it.
 It operates quite simply.
-With the proper type of care and maintenance, folding glass patio doors can last you for years.
+With the proper care and maintenance, folding glass patio doors can last you for years.

-One thing that really makes folding glass patio doors stand out is that they offer the luxury of opening the space all the way up.
-In comparison, sliding doors can only open for up to 65% of the space.
+One thing that really make them stand out is that they offer the luxury of opening the space all the way up.
+In comparison, sliding types can only open for up to 65% of the space.

-Aluminum Folding Patio Doors
+Aluminum Doors

-Modern patio with exterior metal french doors Aluminum doors are slightly more expensive compared to uPVC doors but they last longer.
+Aluminum door types are slightly more expensive compared to uPVC types, but they last longer.
 In the long run, they will turn out to be the better investment.
 They are also cheaper than timber.

-It doesn’t warp due to weather conditions which makes it last longer than timber or uPVC.
+It doesn’t warp due to weather conditions, which makes it last longer than timber or uPVC.
 Because it’s strong, you can afford to get thin frames.

-This patio door style provides you with a wider view of your patio.
+This door style provides you with a wider view of your patio.
 They can also come in a lot of different colors and designs, some even mimicking the look of natural wood.

-uPVC Folding Patio Doors
+uPVC Doors

-Living room with ocean view and high ceiling with door to outdoor patio This is an extremely popular material for folding patio doors. uPVC is extremely versatile.
-It effectively insulates which can keep the heat in and the cold out.
+This is an extremely popular material. uPVC is extremely versatile.
+It effectively insulates, which can keep the heat in and the cold out.

 It can also easily complement any style in the home, from modern to traditional.
 It’s pretty easy to clean up and requires zero maintenance all year round.